triplebit/triplebit.org/docs/legal.md

 ## What Information Does Triplebit Retain?

-Triplebit does not log any network information, not even on our perimeter firewall and router.
+Triplebit does not log any network information related to our Tor relays and exit routers, not even on our perimeter firewall and router.

 ## Digital Millennium Copyright Act Safe Harbor